lshpaner/eda_toolkit/source/data_management.rst

 creating unique patient or record IDs in datasets.
 The function allows you to specify a custom column name for the IDs, the number of digits for each ID, and optionally set a seed for the random number generator to ensure reproducibility.
 Additionally, you can choose whether to set the new ID column as the index of the dataframe.

-**Example Usage**
+**Implementation Example**

 In the example below, we demonstrate how to use the ``add_ids`` function to add a column of unique IDs to a dataframe.
 We start by importing the necessary libraries